Sleuth out what your competitors are up to

 How to lift your game

 Regular market reviews are essential if you don’t want your business to fall behind.
 When you focus on the competitive forces at play (five years after launch) you are more likely to identify and meet any technological challenges; and you’re more likely to identify any new competitors that may impact on your business.
+Ensure that you’re keeping up with customer expectations around how your business operates digitally.
+Having a strong online presence, like an easy to use website, and giving customers the option to pay or book with your business online can help give customers more reason to spend with your business.

 Each market review needs to: